 - The largest share of Department of National Defence assets in Canada, including the East Coast Navy

 - The largest Canadian commercial aerospace and defence cluster east of Montreal

-- One of the largest concentrations of health care facilities in Canada
+- One of Canada’s largest clusters of health care facilities

 - The largest seaport and airport in Atlantic Canada